johanley/pei-daylight-saving-time/README.md

 From 1995 onwards, revisions of the statute apply explicitly to both current and future years.

+Early statues refer to *midnight* on such and such a day, which is ambiguous.
+This appears to have been interpreted as the *end* of the day, not the *start* of the day: [Guardian, April 27, 1963](https://islandnewspapers.ca/islandora/object/guardian%3A19630427-001)

 The above list includes only *Provincial* statutes, not municipal ones.
 Prior to 1963, the practical application of Daylight Saving Time seems to have been more chaotic than it is today.